severin-lemaignan/robomaze/README.md

 Deployment on a production server
 ---------------------------------

+- `sudo apt install nginx uwsgi uwsgi-plugin-python3`
-- you need a webserver.
-A configuration file for `nginx` is provided in `etc/`
+- Install the configuration file for `nginx` provided in `etc/` in your `site-enabled` and restart the webserver (adjust the server name + www root as needed!)

-- start the webserver
+- `uwsgi --ini robomaze.ini`
-- open a webbrowser and go the website
+- open a webbrowser and go the website!